 In the semi-prognostic models the flow around the Grand Banks is more realistic.
 Fig. 4c) shows mean temperature and velocities at 50 m depth in an experiment applying the original semi-prognostic method in the eddy-permitting OGCM.
 Water north of 46°N is up to 8° warmer than in the prognostic version.
 In fact, the circulation is now getting similar to model solutions with drastically increased horizontal resolution.
 Fig. 4d) shows mean temperature and velocities for the eddy-resolving model in this region, agreeing surprisingly well with the semi-prognostic model.
 The northward migration of the northern boundary of subtropical water east of the Grand Banks coming along with increased horizontal resolution, as observed here for the FLAME models, is also reported by Smith et al. (2000) (their Fig. 9b and c).
-Thus, for a more realistic simulation of this region, i. e. the correct flow pattern of the NAC, it appears necessary to use very high horizontal resolution in the OGCM, presently too costly for use in a coupled modeling system.
-The semi-prognostic model produces a similar degree of realism using much less resources, although it is still too cold compared to the observations, as in the eddy-resolving versions.
-However, carrying over this improvement to a corrected-prognostic version of the model would be of benefit.
+Thus, for a more realistic simulation of this region, i. e. the correct flow pattern of the NAC, it appears necessary to use very high horizontal resolution in the OGCM, presently too costly for use in a coupled modelling system.
+However, the semi-prognostic model produces a similar degree of realism using much less resources.
+Carrying over this improvement to a corrected-prognostic version of the model would be therefore of great benefit.

-Further upstream of the NAC, we meet another region in which eddy-permitting North Atlantic models usually fail to simulate realistic flow patterns and water mass structure.
+Further upstream of the NAC, we meet another region in which eddy-permitting North Atlantic models usually fail to simulate realistic flow patterns and watermass structure.
 This is the Gulf Stream from its point of separation from the shelf near Cape Hatteras to the Grand Banks.
-Fig. 5 shows in this region the observed temperature (a) and modeled temperature and velocity in the prognostic model (b), the semi-prognostic model (c) and the $1/12^{o}$ model (d).
+Fig. 5 shows in this region the observed temperature (a) and modeled temperature and velocity in the prognostic model (b), the semi-prognostic model (c) and the $1/12^o$ model (d).
 We see for the prognostic eddy-permitting model as well as for the eddy-resolving model too warm water at the northern flank of the Gulf Stream.
 Furthermore, there are strong recirculation cells near the separation from the shelf.
 The latitude of separation appears too far to the north.
 In the interior, the stream does not show a jet-like structure, but, in contrast, several flow paths, most of them too far to the north, leading apparently to the too warm water north of the Gulf Stream.
 This is in agreement with results from many previous model solutions and in contrast to observations, as described by Dengg et al. (1996).
 Note, however, that while the FLAME eddy-resolving model fails to simulate a realistic Gulf Stream, other high resolution OGCM's are able to produce realistic simulations (Smith et al., 2000; Paiva et al., 1999).